gsaarinen/100-Days-Of-Code/log.md

    ```
    This was big.

-   The last part where I got extremely hung up on was actually getting the test to pass the used this newly available instance variable of `remember_token` and how to write a correct `assert_equal` test.
+   The last part where I got extremely hung up on was actually getting the test to pass.
+Using the newly available instance variable of `remember_token` I finally figured out how to write a correct `assert_equal` test.
 Long story short - commas are super important. 🙄

 --------